lcx366/SLRfield/README.md

 ## Change log

+- **0.2.1 — jul 16, 2023**
+  - Added time system for loading/updating the EOP file and Leap Second file from IERS

 - **0.2.0 — Feb 24, 2022**

   - Added support for calculating the cartesian coordinates of targets in GCRF